-SA Airlink flies to more remote destinations than any other airline in South Africa.
-Airlink services low volume routes to and from smaller cities and town.
+Looking for the cheapest SA Airlink flights online?
+Instantly compare airfares and save with FlightSite, or find out more about this airline here.
+Airlink flies to more remote destinations than any other airline in South Africa.
+The airline services low volume routes to and from smaller cities and town.
 Airlink is the sole carrier on the majority of the routes that it operates flights on.
-The airline offers very convenient flights to both business and leisure travellers who would have had to drive to places like Upington, Nelspruit, Sishen and Skukuza were it not for airline operating flights to and from these destinations.
+It offers very convenient flights to both business and leisure travellers who would have had to drive to places like Upington, Nelspruit, Sishen and Skukuza were it not for airline operating flights to and from these destinations.

 The airline operates flights to over 30 destinations across Southern Africa.
 In addition to the routes listed above the airline also operates flights to Lusaka, Bulawayo, Beira, Ndola, Tete, Pemba, Upington, Kimberley, Sishen, Maputo, Pietermaritzburg, Durban, Bloemfontein, East London, Port Elizabeth, George, Maseru and Mthatha.